Mindful Meditation Hypnosis

 All of my work with clients involves learning to meditate.
-That is, learning techniques that help calm down the obsessive, racing thoughts that might be caused by trauma or OCD.
+That is learning techniques that help calm down the obsessive, racing thoughts that might be caused by trauma or OCD.
 Buddhists call these thoughts the “Monkey Mind,” but I feel that’s not a compassionate way of thinking about yourself.

-Meditation isn’t thinking about nothing.
+Meditation isn’t thinking about anything.
 That’s absolutely impossible.
 Meditation means allowing yourself to focus on “what your brain” is thinking, just calmly watching your own process: Observing your own thoughts like a kind, compassionate listener.
 No judgment.

 Mediation helps you to understand that you are not your thoughts.
-Your thoughts become like clouds floating through the sky.
+Your thoughts become like clouds floating in the sky.
 You simply watch.
 Clouds are “of” the sky, but not the sky.
 Your thoughts are “of you,” but your thoughts are not you.

 Observing thoughts without judgment might seem like an easy thing to do, but it’s not.
 That’s why there’s so much misunderstanding about “mediation.”